thewoolleyman/workstation/README.md

   * Main Menu
     * Code
       * Inspect Code...: Add Ctrl+Option+Cmd+I
+    * Debugging Actions
+      * Resume Program: Remove "Cmd+Option+R" shortcut and leave only F9, it's inconsistent with all the others which are Function keys, and I want the F9 function key to show up on the tooltip when hovering over the button.
     * Window
       * Editor Tabs
         * Close All: Add Cmd+Option+w binding